broadinstitute/palantir-workflows/BenchmarkVCFs/vcfdistBenchmark_README.md

 This guide describes an overview of the [vcfdistBenchmark](vcfdistBenchmark.wdl) WDL used for evaluating VCF performance against a known baseline.

-Some useful resources referenced below:
+Some useful resources/information referenced below:
+Link to vcfdist git repo: https://github.com/TimD1/vcfdist (link valid as of 2023-08-28) Link to vcfdist preprint: https://www.biorxiv.org/content/10.1101/2023.03.10.532078v1.full.pdf (link valid as of 2023-08-28) Tim Dunn's email: timdunn@umich.edu (email address valid as of 2023-08-28)

 ---

 ## Acknowledgements

-This tool was created to run vcfdist, created by Tim Dunn, on Terra.
+This workflow was created to run vcfdist, which was created by Tim Dunn, on Terra.

 ---